eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

 ```

 ### Small trial run [~ 40 min]
 The following is a small run that processes just one Sentinel 2 tile.
-This is useful for testing the environment setup as it doesn't require downloading and processing all the data, which iterally takes days.
+This is useful for testing the environment setup as it doesn't require downloading and processing all the data, which literally takes days.

 We process one tile from the GBR and one from the NorthernAU regions.
 You can process everything on a single tile up to `05-create-shallow-and-reef-area-masks.py`, but the `06` scripts are all about merging multiple tile together.
 These will be somewhat redundant in this tutorial, except to move and package the files in the correct locations for the subsequent scripts to pick up.